rhy-01/TownPass/README.md

 # Food Safety Sentinel A TownPass Microservice
-## Project Overview
+## Service Overview

+Food Safety Sentinel is a TownPass microservice that delivers timely and personalized food safety information to citizens.
+It provides features such as querying inspection results for any food establishment, listing nearby locations with failed inspections, displaying night market stall grades and awards, and matching e-receipt records (載具) with businesses to proactively warn users about potential food safety risks.
+The service updates daily and issues push notifications when new incidents occur near a user's saved addresses or when a user has recently visited a flagged establishment.

+## How It Works

-Town Pass leverages open data and cloud-native services to surface timely food safety information to citizens:
+The service integrates multiple open data sources and cloud-native components to provide reliable, up-to-date food safety insights:

-- ⚙️ **OpenStreetMap (OSM)** powers the in-app map experience, allowing users to visualize nearby food establishments with open mapping data.
+- **OpenStreetMap (OSM)** powers geospatial visualization for food establishments and night markets within the TownPass app.
-- 🔄 **Scheduled web crawlers** periodically collect Taipei City food safety announcements and inspection reports from public websites.
+- **Scheduled web crawlers** regularly gather food safety announcements and inspection reports published by Taipei City.
-- ☁️ **Google Cloud Storage** stores the aggregated datasets, ensuring a durable, centralized repository for map overlays and alerts.
+- **Google Cloud Storage** acts as the central repository for processed datasets, map overlays, and alert metadata.
-- 🧪 **Dockerized services on Cloud Run** host both the crawler pipelines and backend APIs, providing scalable and managed execution without server maintenance.
+- **Dockerized microservices on Cloud Run** handle crawler execution and backend APIs at scale, without server management overhead.
-- 🔔 **Firebase Cloud Messaging (FCM)** proactively pushes notifications so residents receive updates the moment new food safety incidents are detected.
+- **Firebase Cloud Messaging (FCM)** delivers proactive push alerts, notifying citizens instantly when new food safety issues are detected.

 These components work together to deliver accurate, up-to-date insights about the city’s food safety landscape directly to mobile users.